Technological and industrial history of 21st-century Canada: Medicine

 In 2001, the Federal government created Canada Health Infoway, in independent, not-for-profit, federally funded organization composed of the 14 Canadian federal, provincial and territorial Deputy Ministers of health.
 Infoway has a mandate to accelerate the Canada-wide use of electronic health records and electronic health information systems.
 As of 2008, more than $1.3 billion has been invested in the system.
 By 2010, Infoway plans to have electronic health records for 50% of the population available to authorized health professionals, and expects to have electronic health records for all Canadians by 2016.
 The project involves undertakings in a number of fields, including diagnostic imaging systems, drug information systems, telehealth, laboratory information systems and public health surveillance.

-Telus, one of Canada's largest telephone companies, announced an agreement with Microsoft of Canada for the use of the latters' HealthVault (2007) consumer health records software in 2009.
+Telus, one of Canada's largest telephone companies, announced an agreement with Microsoft of Canada for the use of the latter's HealthVault (2007) consumer health records software in 2009.
 Telus intends to use the software to allow its 11 million Canadian subscribers to access information relating to their health care.

 Medical technology in Ontario was improved in 2009 with the implementation of the government operated ePrescribing system a service that allows doctors to send prescriptions for patient pharmaceuticals directly to the pharmacist through a private computer network.
 This technique eliminates the problem with illegible handwriting, thus improving patient safety.
 The system has been initially introduced in Sault Ste.
 Marie and Collingwood with plans for making it available province-wide by 2012. eHealth Ontario, announced in 2010, the signing of a C$46 million contract for the establishment of a diabetes registry, for the management of patients with this disease.
 The registry will eventually be expanded for the management of patients with other chronic diseases.

 Since 2008, Real Time Radiology (based in Mississauga, Ontario) has provided interpretation of medical images to remote sites on a Canada-wide basis.
 Through use of the Internet and a highly automated computer process, a team of 50 radiologists working for the company across Canada interprets medical images sent from distant locations where the services of a radiologist are not available.
 The results are returned electronically to the remote locations and form the basis for patient treatment there.
 The Gattuso Rapid Diagnostic Centre at the Princess Margaret Hospital in Toronto, through the acquisition of new diagnostic equipment that can prepare tissue samples for pathological analysis within hours, began offering same day breast cancer diagnosis for patients in 2009.